Its name is a combination of the Sanskrit words sabha, which means “locust” or “grasshopper,” and asana, which means “posture” or “seat.”

 7. Can Salabhasana Help Alleviate Back Pain?

-Yes, Salabhasana is renowned for its therapeutic benefits in alleviating lower back pain.
+A. Yes, Salabhasana is renowned for its therapeutic benefits in alleviating lower back pain.
 By strengthening the muscles of the spine and improving posture, this pose can offer relief to individuals suffering from mild to moderate back discomfort.
 However, it’s crucial to consult a healthcare professional before using yoga as a sole treatment for chronic back issues.